25-26 September 2013, Conference, Athens - 34th AIVC Conference

 Conference concept

-The conference consisted of 3 or 4 parallel tracks devoted to a large extent to the following topics:
+The conference consisted of 4 parallel tracks devoted to a large extent to the following topics:

 The conference consisted of a mixture of: